cryspuwaterloo/chaperone/demo/README.md

 - Samsung Galaxy S8
 - Huawei AL-10

 Note: Nexus 5x, 6p and Google Pixel share the same profile.

+- Please do not run the compiled app on virtual devices.

 ## Building